SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 | Samurai Kill Cooldown | You can set individual kill cooldown time.
 Cooldown for corpse
 extinguisher
 | Special Move Cooldown |
-| You can set whether Samurai can use vents.
+| Use Vent | You can set whether Samurai can use vents.
-| You can set whether the samurai can use sabotage.
+| Use Sabotage | You can set whether the samurai can use sabotage.
-| Range of special moves
+| SamuraiScope | Range of special moves
 -----------------------
-## Bentmaker
+## VentMaker
 ### Imposter camp
+Let's make a vent!<br>
+A pair of vents can be made.<br>

 ### Game Settings
 | Name | Description
 |----------|:-------------:|